Admissions: MEDS Program

 GRE Exam Scores

-Due to challenges arising from the COVID-19 outbreak, the admissions committee and the Bren School faculty waived the GRE requirement for 2020-2021 and 2021-2022 admissions.
-The Bren School will not be accepting any GRE scores from applicants this year (applications due on December 15, 2021).
+Update: Due to challenges arising from the COVID-19 pandemic, the admissions committee and the Bren School faculty waived the GRE requirement for 2020-2021 and 2021-2022 admissions.
+The Bren School will not be accepting any GRE scores from applicants this year (applications due December 2021).

 The MEDS program at the Bren School values a diverse student body and we welcome applicants from any undergraduate major with environmentally-related experience.
 In addition to a background in an environmentally-related discipline, you are expected to complete the following minimum prerequisite coursework: